JiaweiTong1/Password-evaluation-/README.md

 and check new password with previous passwords.

 The above key takeaways is what I learned in this course.
-I would like to learn more about the knowledges to add the feature of saving password in one month.
+I would like to learn more about the knowledge to add the feature of saving password in one month.